CbazCode/CbazCode/README.md

 <h3 align = 'center'>Software developer and a passionate Fullstack JS Developer</h3>

-🌱 I’m currently learning React and NodeJS ⚛️
+🌱 I’m currently learning NextJS and NodeJS ⚛️

 💬 Ask me about whatever you want about web develop.
 I will try answer!